Trade/other name(s): Gleevec, Glivec, STI 571, STI-571, imatinib mesylate

 Your doctor will likely test your blood throughout your treatment, looking for possible effects of the drug on blood counts or on blood chemistry levels.
 Based on the test results, you may be given medicines to help treat any effects.
 Your doctor may also need to reduce or delay your next dose of this drug, or even stop it altogether.
 Keep all your appointments for lab tests and doctor visits.

-This drug can lower your white blood cell count, especially in the weeks after the drug is given.
+This drug can lower your white blood cell count.
+This is more common in patients taking imatinib for leukemia, but it can happen to anyone taking this drug.
 This can increase your chance of getting an infection.
 Be sure to let your doctor or nurse know right away if you have any signs of infection, such as fever (100.5° or higher), chills, pain when passing urine, new onset of cough, or bringing up sputum.

 Rarely, imatinib can cause holes (perforations) in the digestive tract, which can be life-threatening.
-People who have had peptic ulcers, diverticulosis, or diverticulitis are at higher risk, as are people taking steroids, aspirin-like drugs, or certain other drugs used to treat cancer.
+People who are being treated for a gastrointestinal stromal tumor or who have had peptic ulcers, diverticulosis, or diverticulitis may be at higher risk, as are people taking steroids, aspirin-like drugs, or certain other drugs used to treat cancer.
 Tell your doctor or nurse right away if you develop severe stomach (abdominal) pain, especially if you also have nausea, constipation, or any other symptom.

 Do not get any immunizations (vaccines), either during or after treatment with this drug, without your doctor's OK.
 Imatinib may affect your immune system.
 This could make vaccinations ineffective, or even lead to serious infections if you get a live virus vaccine during or soon after treatment.
 Try to avoid contact with people who have recently received a live virus vaccine, such as the oral polio vaccine or smallpox vaccine.
 Talk with your doctor about this.

-Avoid pregnancy while taking this drug and for some time afterward.
+Avoid pregnancy while taking this drug and for some time after treatment, since exposure might cause birth defects and possibly cause miscarriage.
 Talk with your doctor about this.

 Possible side effects